 Tuition, Fees, and ID Cards

-Tuition charges and other fees are the same as those for other undergraduate students in the Kenneth P. Dietrich School of Arts and Sciences.
-View current tuition rates.
-AHS students also pay a part-time student activity fee, which entitles students to use campus facilities and take advantage of student discount tickets for a variety of events.
+Tuition charges and other mandatory fees are the same as those for other undergraduate students in the Kenneth P. Dietrich School of Arts and Sciences.
+View current tuition rates and fees.
+Fees include a part-time student activity fee which entitles students to use campus facilities and take advantage of student discount tickets for a variety of events.
 Additional costs may include textbooks, class materials, and lab fees.

 A valid University of Pittsburgh ID card allows students access to University facilities and events such as libraries, athletic events, and recreational facilities.
 Many community businesses offer discounts to students upon presentation of a valid student ID.
 The Pitt ID also provides access to an extensive Pitt bus shuttle service as well as free transportation on Port Authority buses within Allegheny County.

 It is the student’s responsibility to know essential information in the Academic Calendar which includes add, drop, and withdrawal deadlines, as well as Pitt standards, procedures, and policies, such as the Academic Integrity Code.
 This information is found in Academic Expectations.

 Any academic questions not addressed by these links should be directed to Accelerated High School 412-624-7428.